Isopolito/Ganchos/README.md

 treated as relative to the plugin directory where the meta file lives.

 ##### Optional Meta File Properities
 * `putDataInEnvironment`: *Boolean*; when true will put the input data to the plugin into the environment instead of passing it in as parameters to the exec file.
 Useful for shell scripts.
 Ganchos [Event Type](engine/src/shared/plugins/EventType.ts) and [Event Data](engine/src/shared/plugins/EventData.ts) will be preceded by `ganchos_`.
 For instance: `ganchos_eventType`.
-EventData will have all the non-null properties provdied in the same format, for instance: `ganchos_filePath`.
+EventData will have all the non-null properties provdied in the same format, ex: `ganchos_filePath`.
 All the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-file-options) settings will be saved into the environmnet like `ganchosConfig_SETTINGNAME`.
 * `isEligibleForSchedule`: *Boolean*; when true, plugin will be ran by the scheduler on startup and then on the interval provided by the `runEveryXMinutes` plugin configuration setting
 * `osTypesToRunOn`: *Array of strings*; if provided, the plugin will only run on the os types in the list.
 Values are: 'aix' | 'darwin' | 'freebsd' | 'linux' | 'openbsd' | 'sunos' | 'win32'
 * `eventTypes`: *Array of strings*; the plugin will be executed when an event in the list occurs.
 If this is empty the plugin will ignore events altogether.
 For file system events, the plugin configuration `watchPaths` and `excludeWatchPaths` properties can be used to include or ignore a plugin respectively.

-  Below are the available EventTypes by category.
+  Below are the available [Event Types](engine/src/shared/plugins/EventType.ts) by category.

   1. **File system**: 'add' | 'addDir' | 'change' | 'unlink' | 'unlinkDir' | 'ready' | 'raw' | 'error'
   <br>EventData properties for this event: `filePath`